agairola/cissp/Domain-7/disaster-recovery-planning.md

 In addition to controlling these factors, QoS systems often prioritize certain traffic types that have low tolerance for interference and/or have high business requirements.

+## Recovery Strategy

+*Insurance* (Many insurance provide cybersecurity insurance for CIA assurance)

+  * Actual cash value (ACV) clause: compensation based on the fair market value of the items on the date of loss less all accumulated depreciation since the time of their purchase.

+#### Business Unit and Functional Priorities

+  * You must identify and prioritize critical business functions as well so you can define which functions you want to restore after a disaster or failure and in what order.

+  * Business impact assessment (BIA): ` identifies vulnerabilities, develops strategies to minimize risk` `costs related to failures`